 You can expect large, beautifully designed rooms and first-class service at Ninh Binh Hidden Charm Hotel.
 The onsite spa and pool are perfect for relaxing after a day cycling the backroads of Ninh Binh.
 Click here for the latest prices.

-The bamboo bungalows at Nguyen Shack are arrayed around a small lake and offer private balconies with hammocks.
+Absolutely beautiful resort nested in greenery, with an outdoor pool.
+The Goat Resort offers free breakfast, private bathrooms, family rooms, satellite TV, and huge garden to relax in.
 With excellent food in the onsite restaurant, guests will want to reserve at least a day for just lounging around the property, enjoying the tranquility.
-Nguyen Shack also hosts free English lessons for the local children and guests are welcome to participate.
 Check the latest prices.

 Budget > Tam Coc River View Homestay